Skip to the main content

 Secondary school teachers need:

-• the ability to establish rapport and enjoy contact with the public, especially parents.
+• The ability to establish rapport with the public, especially students and their parents

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.